The best restaurants in Bath are always the ones we return to time and time again. But which eateries actually make the top 10 list?

 Rustica Bistro Italiano, Margaret’s Buildings

 This is not just one of the best Italian restaurants in Bath, but also the country.
-Located in Margaret’s Building, between The Circus and The Royal Crescent, Rustica is run by two brothers who offer the warmest of welcome.
+Located in Margaret’s Building, between The Circus and The Royal Crescent, Rustica is run by two brothers who offer the warmest of welcomes.
 Rustica is always on the list every time we are in Bath.
-It is great for a buzzy Friday night dinner, and equally good for a relaxed Sunday night affair.
+It is great for a buzzy Friday night dinner, and equally good for a relaxed Sunday night outing.

 From the tiniest of kitchens come the finest, fresh authentic Italian dishes.
 From Calamari and Bruschetta to start, all the way through to beautifully cooked steak, Lasagna Nonna Gianna, and fish of the day.
 A small but excellent menu is always complemented with daily specials.

 The restaurant is split across two floors, the ground floor (or upstairs) and downstairs.
 Upstairs is more fun for people watching so do ask if you can be seated up there if you can!

 Brasserie Blanc is part of a chain but still feels like a local, independent restaurant.
 An ideal place to ‘dress up’, you can always expect a great welcome and a buzzing atmosphere any day of the week.

 The vast menu includes great Steak options (including Chateaubriand), fresh fish, and veggie dishes.
 A fresh dish of crudities is always a winner at our table!
 Each table will have a dedicated waiter, supported by a cast of hundreds to ensure you are well looked after over the course of your meal.

 This is a great place for work meals, family gatherings or celebrations.

 The Acorn Vegetarian Kitchen – North Parade Passage